zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <b><u>M</u></b>arketing | Public-facing information, such as the app title, description, and logo.
 The intent of these rules is to give Zapier users a consistent style among texts and images across all public integrations.
 They're more likely to block you from going public.
 Connected <b><u>A</u></b>ccounts | Connected accounts that are linked to your integration.
 We verify these to ensure the authentication is working.
 <b><u>S</u></b>tats | Usage stats, such as the number of users your integration has.
 These are more likely to block you from going public.
-<b><u>T</u></b>ask History | Data in your Zap History, produced by live Zaps.
+<b><u>T</u></b> - Zap History | Data in your Zap History, produced by live Zaps.
 These are more likely to block you from going public.
+The "T" checks are named as such for historical reasons.
+Zapier now shows tasks in the Zap History.
 <b><u>U</u></b>ser | Things in the developer's (your) account, such as Terms of Service acceptance.
 <b><u>L</u></b>ifecycle | The lifecyle state of your integration or its versions, such as the visibility (private, pending, or public) and the version state (deprecated, non-production, or production).
 <b><u>Z</u></b>ap | Things related to Zaps, such as the trigger samples you pulled into the Zap editor.

-The "T" checks are named as such for historical reasons.
-Zapier now shows tasks in the Zap History.

 When the checks are run, we'll give a brief blurb summarizing the violation (with a check ID) along with a link to this page.
 This will act as a full reference explaining each error and giving examples for each.